-Sunlight hitting the lens directly or at an angle impacts your image with flaring – bright spots and streaks on your image.
+Sunlight hitting the lens directly or at an angle impacts your image with lens flare – bright spots and streaks on your image.

 The light coming in at sharp angles from the side of the lens is a big problem as those waves will bounce around inside it, much like the effect of light leaks.

-Obviously, sun light isn’t the only light source that a hood can help block – perhaps you’re shooting under bright street lamps, or maybe it’s the strobes in a studio setting – whatever the case, a hood can be the answer to unwanted glare.
+Obviously, sunlight isn’t the only light source that a camera lens hood can help block – perhaps you’re shooting under bright street lamps, or maybe it’s the strobes in a studio setting – whatever the case, a hood can be the answer to unwanted glare.

 I’ve bumped the front of my lens several times when out on a shoot.
-It’s especially easy to do when the camera is slung over your shoulder or hanging in front of you.
+It’s especially easy to do when the camera is slung over your shoulder on a camera strap or hanging in front of you.

 If you damage that front glass element of your lens, you might as well replace the whole lens or send it off for repair.

-Fitting a hood provides an additional layer of protection and insurance.
-Think of it like a bumper bar on a car – the bumper will take a knock in a car park, but the rest of the car will be fine.
+Fitting a camera lens hood provides an additional layer of protection and insurance.
+Think of it as a bumper bar on a car – the bumper will take a knock in a car park, but the rest of the car will be fine.

 You can live with a few marks on your lens hood, but you can’t live with a damaged lens.

 Some lenses have weather sealing allowing you to use them when it’s raining, snowing or in dusty conditions.

 Being out on a wildlife excursion with a weather-sealed camera and telephoto lens all but guarantees a stunning shot of a snow leopard.
 But all that pricey gear is worthless when the front of your lens is caked in snow and ice.